 Can you take your own kayak to Loch An Eilein?

 Yes, this is what we did and there were no problems.

 Are there official watersports on Loch An Eilein?

 Yes if you fancy a canoe trip, there are instructor-led experiences available on the Rothiemurchus website.
 The canoes can fit up to two adults or an adult and two small children, they offer fun games and historical stories as part of the package too.

 Can you stay at Loch An Eilein?

-Camping is available July, August and September, with single night pitches being booked online through the Rothiemurchus website.
+Camping is available in July, August and September, with single-night pitches being booked online through the Rothiemurchus website.